Slow Feeder Dog Bowls: Weighing the Pros and Cons

 Alternatives to Slow Feeders:

-• DIY Options: You can create a DIY slow feeder by placing a tennis ball or other safe object in your dog’s regular bowl, making them work around it to get to their food.
+• DIY Options: You can create a DIY slow feeder by placing a tennis ball or other safe object in a box (I like to use cardboard boxes, which they can also rip apart.
+Shredding is an amazing enrichment activity too!), making them sniff out their food (great for kibble).

 Overall, slow feeder dog bowls can be a valuable tool for promoting healthy eating habits in dogs.
 However, it’s not a one-size-fits-all solution.
 Consider your dog’s individual needs and preferences when deciding if a slow feeder is right for them.